zzonyo/trust-docs-test/source/index.html.md

 search: true
 ---

-# Introduction
+# API v1.0 简介

 Welcome to the Huobi API!
 You can use our API to access all market data, trading, and account management endpoints.

 We have language bindings in Shell, and Python!
 You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.

-# General
+# 概述

-## Request Format
+## 请求格式

 All API requests are in either GET or POST method.
-For GET request, all parameters are query string parameters.
+For GET request, all parameters are path parameters.
 For POST request, all parameters are in POST body and in JSON format.

-## Response Format
+## 返回格式

 All response will be returned in JSON format.
 The top level JSON is a wrapper object which provides three metadata in "status", "ch", and "ts".
 The actual per API response data is in "data" field.